 \$24,000 Philip W. Oland Scholarships and J.P.
-McCarthy Scholarships

-Students with the highest scholastic standing and demonstrated leadership ability are eligible for these scholarships.
-A nomination letter from their principal or guidance counsellor is required for this scholarship.
+McCarthy Scholarships guidance counsellor is required for this scholarship.
 These scholarships are based on grade 12 December exams or first-semester grade 12 results.
 Philip W. Oland Scholarships are available to students from the Atlantic provinces only while the J. P. McCarthy Scholarships are open to entering students from across Canada.
 These scholarships are renewable for four years at \$6,000 per year.
 The deadline for application is March 1.